 You must include all the partners’ names and business name (if you have one) on official paperwork, for example invoices and letters.

-Your registered address is where official communications are sent, for example, letters from Companies House and HM Revenue and Customs (HMRC).
+Your registered address is where all communications and notices may be sent, for example letters from Companies House and HM Revenue and Customs (HMRC).

 It must be:

 - in the same country that your LLP is registered in (for example, an LLP registered in Scotland must have a registered address in Scotland)

 You can use a PO Box, but you must also include a physical address and postcode after the PO Box number.

 You can use your home address - this will be publicly available.

 You can register your limited liability partnership (LLP) yourself by using approved software or by post, or through an agent.

 You’ll be sent a certificate of incorporation once your LLP’s been registered.

 You can use third-party software to register your LLP.
 What you pay will depend on the software you use.

 It usually takes 24 hours for your LLP to be registered using third-party software.
 You can get your LLP registered the same day if you apply before 3pm and pay a higher fee.